 Elīna Mikijanska qualified as an Enterprise Manager in the Bachelor’s programme of the BA School of Business and Finance.
 Her previous professional experience is related to organising office work and accounting.
 She has also acquired an insight into personnel management through her work as an assistant human resources manager.
-At the Latvian Judicial Training Centre she is responsible for commercial activity accounting, project supervision and financial resource planning at the LJTC, and since February 2023 she is a co-organizer partner in project Universal Design for Human Rights.
+Elina is responsible for commercial activity accounting, project supervision and financial resource planning at the LJTC, and since February 2023 she is a co-organizer partner in project Universal Design for Human Rights.

 Laura Leitlante has obtained a Bachelor's degree in social sciences, in 2008 at Latvia University of Life Sciences and Technologies.
 From 2008 has worked as an office administrator at the Soros Foundation - Latvia, organizing office work and various events.
 From 2014 to 2018 has worked in the Centre for Public Policy PROVIDUS performing the duties of a project assistant and later also of a project director.
 Laura works at Latvian Judicial Training Center since January 2018 as an office administrator.
 Laura is also responsible for coordinating the EJTN's international seminars.

 Endija Dredžele has graduated Riga Stradins University, Faculty of Law.
 From 2014 to summer 2017, she worked as a franchisee and managed company.
 Endija Dredžele has been working at the Latvian Judicial Training Center since January 2018.
-Endija is responsible for supporting distance learning and also international exchange programs.
+Endija is responsible for supporting distance learning, managing e-learning programs and also international exchange programs.

 Madara Blūmere has obtained a master's degree in Law and qualified as a lawyer in 2014 at University of Latvia, Faculty of Law.
 Her professional experience is related to project coordination, project management and international cooperation.
 Madara has been working at the LJTC since September 2020 as a Legal Programme Officer/Lawyer and is responsible for civil law training programmes for judges and judicial assistants and international exchange programmes of the European Judicial Training Network (EJTN).
 Madara is the National contact point for the training of judges and court staff of the Programme for Human Rights Education for Legal Professionals (HELP) of the Council of Europe.